jamesfiltness/tuneify/README.md

 # Tuneify

 A project to explore building an isomorphic React/Redux app backed by a servless architecture.

-The idea is that a streaming music app can be built using the LastFm and YouTube Apis.
-Current progress is a functioning prototype featuring an autocomplete search, artist and album routes.
+Tuneify is a streaming music app built on the YouTube and LastFm APIs.
+Current progress is a basic prototype featuring a simple player, album and artist and home routes.

-## Tech used:
+## Tech:

 * React
 * Redux